postmodern/ruby-install/doc/man/ruby-install.1.md

 	Specifies the directory for downloading and unpacking Ruby source.

 `-i`, `--install-dir` *DIR*
-	Specifies the dirctory where Ruby will be installed.
+	Specifies the directory where Ruby will be installed.

 `-p`, `--patch` *FILE*
 	Specifies any additional patches to apply.